ruolinsss/Particle-detection-in-3D-cellular-cryo-electron-tomograms/README.md

 * -nn: Define how many neighbor particles are considered in filter outlier strategy.
 Required when filter_outlier is True.
 * -dt: Define the distance to be considered in filter outlier strategy.
 Required when filter_outlier is True.

+If using default parameters, the instance labelled results in mrc file and the center coordinates of all detected particles in txt file will be saved called pred_tomo.mrc and pred_center_coordinate.txt in the output folder.
 **Example run**:

 ```